DustCar/UE5SimpleShooter/README.md

 It may not be too impressive but I wanted to at least showcase my start and be proud of the learning process I had with this course and project.
 I want to look back on this project in the future and see how far I have come.

-As I said at the top of the READEME, I am currently working on a different project that is also a shooter but involves networking and multiplayer.
+As I said at the top of the README, I am currently working on a different project that is also a shooter but involves networking and multiplayer.
 It handles some aspects of gameplay a little differently than in Simple Shooter and will most likely be more polished than this one.

 I plan to dive into networking and multiplayer in hopes that I can gain the skills to work on online games and I decided to work on that project to do so.
 The name of that project is Arina and if you want to check it out, here is the [link](https://github.com/DustCar/UE5ArinaMultiplayerShooterProject) to it.